Ray Clay: Chicago Sky

 In 2006, Clay was hired to become an announcer for the Chicago Sky of the WNBA.
 At the time of his hiring, the Sky played their home games at UIC, where Clay was working as director of campus recreation.

 Clay retired from announcing Chicago Sky games in 2019 after 12 years with the team.

+WWE appearance

+At the 2026 edition of WWE's Elimination Chamber event, held at the Bulls' home of United Center, Clay introduced Chicago native CM Punk for his World Heavyweight Championship defense against Finn Bálor.
+The introduction also used "Sirius" as background music.